There’s a moment in every engineer’s career when microservices feel like the answer to everything. Mine was around six years ago.

 - “quick fixes” bypass boundaries

-When microservices actually make sense
+When microservices do make sense

 Microservices are not wrong.
 They’re just often early.